friendly-traceback/docs/html/_sources/www.rst.txt

 your default web browser and do an internet search for ``"SomeError: never seen before"`` using DuckDuckGo.

-The same is true if you find that the explanation given by **friendly** is not enough for you.
+The same is true if you find that the explanation given by **Friendly** is not enough for you.

 .. image:: images/www_ddg.png